Southampton-RSG/AnsibleGavo/README.md

 `admin_user` field to the username that used to SSH into the system.
 This user will be added to the list of sudoers on the server.

+A number of variables needs to be set in `vars.yml` to configure the deployment of GACH DaCHS.
+The data to be served and its associated meta files, such as resource descriptor, are expected to be stored on some remote host which Ansible can access to download onto the machines where GAVO DaCHS is being deployed to.

-The following Ansible command will then install, configure and `gavodachs2-server` and import test data:
+The following Ansible command will install, configure and `gavodachs2-server` and import your data:

 ```ansible-playbook playbook.yml -i inventory.yml -Kk --ask-become-pass```